The real estate agent you choose to sell your house will ask you to sign an agency agreement.

-We recommend you only enter into an agency agreement with an agent who uses the voluntary standard clauses for residential agency agreements.
-See the section below about these standard clauses.
+We recommend you only enter into an agency agreement with an agent who uses the voluntary standard clauses for residential or rural agency agreements.
 These clauses help protect you by providing clarity on when an agency agreement ends and when a commission needs to be paid.
 Find out more and get a list of agencies using the standard clauses.

 Negotiating the agency agreement

 You do not have to accept an agent’s proposals and you can negotiate terms, including commission and method of sale, before signing the agency agreement.

 Check the length of the agency agreement and the date on which you or the agent can cancel it

 Your agent must explain to you when the agency agreement will end.
 Make sure you check the cancellation terms.
 These can vary from agency to agency.

 You can negotiate changes to the agency agreement before you sign it.
 Be aware you may have to pay the agent a commission even if you cancel the agency agreement and then sell the property privately later to someone the agent introduced.

 A sole agency agreement gives one agent or agency the exclusive right to market and arrange the sale of your property.
 If you sign a sole agency agreement you should not sign another agency agreement with any other agent until you have cancelled the first agreement.
 If you do, you may have to pay all agents a commission, regardless of which one arranged the sale.